 Put your chicken in the oven with the squash and set a second timer (for the chicken) for 20 minutes.
 Cook until no pink is left in the middle and the chicken has reached 165 degrees F. Unless the breasts are thin, they will likely need more time than 2o minutes.

 Assemble bowls by dividing greens into two bowls.
 Cut chicken into bite sized cubes.
-Top bowls with squash, chicken, avocado, and dress to your liking.
+Top bowls with squash, chicken, avocado, pumpkin seeds, and dress to your liking.

 *updated 4/2018- I just made this last night and loved the addition of pumpkin seeds so much I added it to the recipe!
 The crunch was definitely missing!

 ** tahini brands vary in their consistency, some much thicker than others, so start with 3 tablespoons tahini and add more if desired.